 - DANGER!
-Unplug the welder from the mains power supply before performing maintenance or service. - √ Keep the welder and cables in good condition.
-Take immediate action to repair or replace damaged parts. - ✓ Use genuine parts and accessories only.
-Unapproved parts may be dangerous and will invalidate the warranty. - ✓ Use an air hose to regularly blow out any dirt from the liner and keep the welder clean for best and safest performance. - Check and spray the gas cup and contact tip regularly with anti-spatter spray which is available from your Sealey stockist. - ✓ Locate the welder in a suitable work area.
-Ensure that the area has adequate ventilation as welding fumes are harmful.
+Unplug the welder from the mains power supply before performing maintenance or service. - \checkmark Keep the welder and cables in good working order and condition.
+Take immediate action to repair or replace damaged parts. - Use genuine parts and accessories only.
+Unapproved parts may be dangerous and will invalidate the warranty. - Use an air hose to regularly blow out any dirt from the liner and keep the welder clean for best and safest performance. - Check and spray the gas cup and contact tip regularly with anti-spatter spray, available from your Sealey stockist.